-Basically, you resort to acne when all else fails.
+Basically, you resort to Accutane when all else fails.

 This is why you can’t buy Accutane in the pharmacy or in the shops.
-It is a prescription-only type of drug and if you are considering it, you need to see a dermatologist to get a prescription.
+It is a prescription-only drug, and if you are considering it, you need to see a dermatologist to get a prescription.

-A dermatologist will be asking some relevant questions regarding any history with medical conditions as well as require a blood test to check for hormonal imbalances and liver function.
+A dermatologist will be asking some relevant questions regarding any history of medical conditions as well as require a blood test to check for hormonal imbalances and liver function.

 Some things you may need to answer before safely starting Accutane are:

 - history of heart disease, high cholesterol or triglycerides;